 ✦ The History of Carnival of Venice

-While there are some pricey masquerade balls, much of what goes on during the Carnival in Venice is free to the public, including parades, street performers, music performances, and the never-ending people watching.
+While there are some pricey masquerade balls, much of what goes on during the Carnival of Venice is free to the public.
+This includes parades, street performers, music performances, and the never-ending people watching.
 One caveat about the event: you have to tolerate crowds, and be patient and willing to worm your way through them to make the most of this festivity.
 It is said that 3 million people attend yearly over the course of the two-plus weeks and I’m betting 2.9 million of them have a camera in hand.

 Between the incredible backdrop of Venice coupled with all the costumed revelers willing and wanting their photos taken, I thought I had died and gone to the photographer’s heaven.
 It was a simple matter of asking permission, and with a nod, the individual, couple, or group assumed a very elegant stance and froze.
 And within a minute or two, they gracefully moved into another pose making my job of capturing pleasing shots very straightforward.

 “When in Rome, do as the Romans do!”